Stephen Flemmi: Arrest and imprisonment

 In 1993 and 1994, before the hounds of tuna came down, Jimmy and Stevie were traveling on the French and Italian Riviera.
 The two of them traveled all over Europe, sometimes separating for a while.
 Sometimes they took girls, sometimes just the two of them went.
 They would rent cars and travel all through Europe.
 It was more preparation than anything, getting ready for another life.
 They didn't ask me to go, not that I would have wanted to.
 Jimmy had prepared for the run for years.
 He'd established a whole other person, Thomas Baxter, with a complete ID and credit cards in that name.
 He'd even joined associations in Baxter's name, building an entire portfolio for the guy.
 He'd always said you had to be ready to take off on short notice.
 And he was.

 Flemmi, however, miscalculated how soon the arrests would take place and remained in Boston.
 On January 5, 1995, he was arrested by the state police as he left Schooner's Restaurant in a car along with a woman companion.
 A bewildered Flemmi asked agents "Is this a gag?" as he was being arrested.
 He was held without bail and incarcerated at the Plymouth County House of Correction.
+Prosecutors gained sufficient evidence to bring murder charges against Flemmi after Hugh Shields became a government witness in 1995.
+On May 21, 1996, four charges of murder—those of Edward, Walter and William Bennett, and Richard Grasso—were added to a superseding indictment against Flemmi and Salemme.

 During the discovery phase, two of Flemmi's co-defendants, Boston mafiosi Frank Salemme and Bobby DeLuca, were listening to tape from a roving bug, which is normally authorized when the FBI has no advance knowledge of where criminal activity will take place.
 They overheard two of the agents who were listening in on the bug mention that they should have told one of their informants to give "a list of questions" to the other wiseguys.
 When their lawyer, Tony Cardinale, learned about this, he realized that the FBI had lied about the basis for a roving bug in order to protect an informant.
 Suspecting that this was not the only occasion that this happened, Cardinale sought to force prosecutors to reveal the identities of any informants used in connection with the case.